 Albondigas de cabracho y gamba – scorpion fish and prawn croquettes

 Rape a la Menorquina – monkfish Menorcan style; baked with potatoes; tomatoes and bread crumbs

 Mejillones de roca – local mussels from Mahon port

 Zarzuela – fish and seafood soup

 Sepia a la plancha – grilled cuttlefish with garlic

 Paella de marisco – seafood paella

 A must for any seafood lover is a visit to one of the island’s fish market in Mahón or Ciutadella.
+Seafood is a popular feature in Menorcan cuisine.
 Look out for the red prawns which are reputedly among the best in the world.
 The markets are open from 8am to 1.30pm except on Sunday and Monday or in bad weather when the fishing boats have not been able to go out.

 In the Mahón market, as well as the stalls selling a huge variety of scaled and shelled edible delights, part of it has been has been transformed into a series of small eateries selling tapas and speciality beers.
 The atmosphere is vibrant and a little hectic,a fabulous place to rub shoulders with the locals and get a real feel for island life.